Generic Name: methocarbamol (meth-oh-CAR-buh-mahl)

 Brand Name: Robaxin

-Methocarbamol tablets is used for:
+Methocarbamol tablets are used for:

 Relieving muscle pain and discomfort caused by certain muscle conditions.
 It is used along with rest and physical therapy